DJonJasmine/5-Day-Weather-Forecast/README.md

 ## Description

 Use this weather day forecast to plan out a trip or just to view the weather for the week!
-Dress for the appropaite weather and dont be left out in the cold!
+Dress for the appropriate weather and don't be left out in the cold!

 ## Badges